-The Data Analytics Center at UW-Stevens Point serves as a dynamic liaison between the university and various organizations that seek expertise in the realm of data analytics.
+The Center for Data Analytics at UW-Stevens Point serves as a dynamic liaison between the university and various organizations that seek expertise in the realm of data analytics.
 Our core competencies encompass a wide range of analysis including descriptive, diagnostic, predictive and prescriptive.

 Under the leadership of Sentry Insurance Endowed Chair of Computational Analytics Kurt A. Pflughoeft, who brings with him a wealth of experience as a researcher and consultant ranging from Fortune 500 companies to small businesses, our goal is to empower organizations to improve their data-driven decision-making capabilities.
 This aids in enhancing the effectiveness and efficiency of their products and services, and opens doors to new areas of opportunity.